 Ingredients

-- 10 ounces dried fusilli, or dried pasta of choice
+- 12 ounces dried fettuccine pasta (or dried pasta of choice)

 - 2 tablespoons lemon juice